bitraf/bitraf-cnc/testing/20181018_PCB-milling-test_on_Hattori/README.md

 - it is difficult to find the correct depth to mill at
 - if the PCB blank is not completely flat; the result will be uneven (and the resulting PCB unusable)

 Images and videos in the respective sub-directories.
+Edit: videos are too large for Github.
+Must be stored somewhere else (or edited down to acceptable size).